Nvidia Geforce vs Quadro

 The Quadro GP100 (Pascal) and GV100 (Volta) are souped up cards with added features for running compute software, deep learning algorithms and other such things that are currently unsupported in TouchDesigner.
-They support more FP64 cores, which is again something not currently utilized by TouchDesigner.
-These ultra high end cards will likely run TouchDesigner fine, but the expensive features you are paying for will not be utilized in any way by TouchDesigner “out of the box”.
+They are missing important features that are required to run 3D apps, and will run TouchDesigner poorly.

 Tesla GPUs are are designed for running compute type applications and virtualization workstation and are currently not compatible with TouchDesigner.
 Tesla GPUs are equipped with Tensor cores in addition to the standard Nvidia GPU, “Cuda Cores”.
 These generally drive up the price as can be seen with the Quadro G Series and the Volta Generation.
 Please let us know if you have an application for this technology.

 - Nvidia Tesla []

 GPU Features That Matteredit